ColossalCon: Colossalcon East

-Colossalcon East is a four-day anime convention held during September at the Kalahari Resort and Convention Center Poconos in Pocono Manor, Pennsylvania.
+Colossalcon East is a four-day anime convention held during September at the Kalahari Resorts and Conventions Poconos in Pocono Manor, Pennsylvania.
 The convention is known for being located at a water park.

 The space the convention used in 2018 was small and issues with cosplay in the water park occurred on Sunday.
 Colossalcon East 2020 was cancelled due to the COVID-19 pandemic.